theam/workshop-eLLMental/README.md

 └── 📄 settings.gradle
 ```

-## 📚 Creating a Pinecone Collection
+## 📚 Creating a Pinecone Index

-For the app to work, we will need to set up a Pinecone Collection:
+For the app to work, we will need to set up a Pinecone Index:

 1. Begin by logging into your Pinecone account.
    - Create a new project called "Workshop"